hoangkhoaa/openFantasy/codex/Magics/Effects/ElementalEffects.md

 ---

 *This document is under development.
 See [ElementalMagic.md](/codex/Magics/Elements/ElementalMagic.md) for more information on the fundamentals of elemental forces.*

+---
+_Note: This content was automatically translated by Google Gemini.
+Please refer to the original English version for accuracy._